VincentToups/emacs-utils/monads.md

 used wherever either of the two functions might have been used.
 That is, we want the result type to be the same as the input types.
-There are several approaches, obviously, but here is a sort of obvious one (read the comments here):
+There are several approaches, obviously, but here is a sort of obvious one (read the comments here, they are important):

     (defun list-func-compose (f2 f1)
        (lexical-let ((f1 f1)
                      (f2 f2))
         (lambda (arg) ; lambda need take only a single arg, as f1 must (let* ((r1 (funcall f1 arg))
-            ; r1 is a list, because its the result of f1, a monadic function.
+            ; r1 is a list, because it is the result of f1, a monadic function.
             ; f2 accepts regular old values, though, and r1 could ; concievably have many values in it.
                  (r2s (mapcar f2 r1)))